How do I apply for scholarships?

-The USC STEM Supplement, Presidential Scholars Award, and the Provost Scholars Award (Lieber) are the only scholarships that can be combined with another scholarship from the Office of Undergraduate Admissions.
-You can find information about the Presidential Scholars Award and USC STEM Supplement here.
-Please see the question below for more information about the Provost Scholars Award (Lieber).
+The USC STEM Supplement, Presidential Scholars Award and the Provost Scholars Award are the only scholarships that can be combined with another scholarship from the Office of Undergraduate Admissions.
+You can find information about the Presidential Scholars Award, USC STEM Supplement and the Provost Scholars award here.

 Can I do anything right now to obtain a scholarship for Summer/Fall 2018?
 May I meet with someone?

-Scholarship offers for the 2018 freshman class will be issued in March 2018.
+Scholarship offers for the 2018 freshman class will be issued mid-March 2018.
 General university scholarships are awarded based on two academic components submitted in conjunction with your application for admission: performance in our required high school courses and standardized test scores submitted by February 1, 2018.

 Is there a chance I can receive a scholarship if another student declines their scholarship?

-No. The 2018 freshman applicant pool is one of our most competitive applicant pools on record, and we carefully allocated scholarships in accordance with our scholarship budget and institutional enrollment goals.
+No. The 2018 freshman applicant pool is one of our most competitive on record, and we carefully allocated scholarships in accordance with our scholarship budget and institutional enrollment goals.

 Does my choice of major affect scholarship consideration?

 All general university scholarships are awarded based on academic merit.
-We only consider choice of major when evaluating a freshman applicant for the USC STEM Supplement.
-To support students pursuing degrees in science, math, technology and engineering fields (STEM fields), USC offers a one-time, freshman-year-only USC STEM Supplement to all admitted in-state freshmen who are named Palmetto Fellows Scholarship winners and who enroll in a STEM-eligible major.
+We only consider choice of major when evaluating a freshman applicant for the USC STEM Supplement, which applies to students pursuing degrees in science, math, technology and engineering fields (STEM fields).
+The USC STEM Supplement is a one-time, freshman-year only supplement available to admitted in-state freshmen who are named Palmetto Fellows Scholarship winners and who enroll in a STEM-eligible major.
 Visit this page for a list of STEM-eligible majors.
 The USC STEM Supplement may be added to any other general university scholarship.